mabq/mynix/users/mabq/config/themes/README.md

 # Themes

-Theme files are placed at the root of the repository because they are shared by all users.
+The source of all theme files is the `themes` directory at the root of this repository.

-Config files do not change.
-Changing a single symlink to point to another theme directory changes all programs' themes.

-The following tools' themes are set with environment variables:
-  - bat
-  - fzf
+The current theme is defined by the symlink `~/.config/mynix/current/theme`, which points to the desired theme in `themes`.

+Each program theme file is nothing more than a symlink poiting to `~/.config/mynix/current/theme/<program-theme-file>`.

+There are applications that require environment variables, like `fzf` or `bat`.